In this section

 The two main factors to look for when diagnosing Phytophthora-caused plant problems are the pattern of diseased plants and water drainage.
 These factors can be observed in flat open areas, undulating fields, sloped nursery container yards, or even in the greenhouse.
 Phytophthora organisms are commonly referred to as water molds.
 They thrive, grow, reproduce, and infect plant roots in water, saturated soil, and along river banks and ponds.
 Flooded or saturated soils are not favorable to plant growth and can predispose plants to infection.
 Anywhere significant quantities of water collect, accumulate, or flow, Phytophthora spp. can be found.

 Phytophthora diseases can be found on cranberries growing in low bogs near the coast or in the mountains on trees growing several thousand feet above sea level.
 The common factor in all cases is water.
 Excess water or poor drainage allows roots to become flooded for extended periods.
-During such events, this organism can produce a swimming spore (zoospores).
+During such events, this organism can produce swimming spores (zoospores).
 Zoospores are attracted to the roots and begin the infection process.

-Diseased plants generally are in the lower areas of a field, where excess rain or irrigation water drains off.
+Diseased plants generally are in the lower areas of a field, where excess rain or irrigation water accumulates.
 Hill crests or steeply sloped areas are unlikely places to find Phytophthora diseases.
 A few exceptions include Phytophthora root rot problems on noble fir in Christmas tree plantations or Port-Orford-cedar forest trees.
 Diseased trees can be found in sites where water flows, either in naturally occurring ravines and ditches or along drainage from logging roads.

 Puddled water or poor drainage can be in areas where growers think they have taken corrective measures.
 Container nurseries have used various means to collect and recycle excess water.
 Plastic-covered ground is notorious for producing puddles under container-grown plants, allowing Phytophthora to increase rapidly.6 Even weed cloth can be a problem.
 With age, sloped gravel beds can settle, forming pockets that collect water or do not rapidly drain.